The deadline for submissions for Issue #23 is October 1, 2019.

 No pornography.
 No racism.
 No sexism.
 If you’ve got to use profanity, remember a little goes a long, long way.

-We do accept simultaneous submissions, although we expect that you will notify us immediately if your work is accepted elsewhere.
+We do not accept previously published work.
+However, we do accept simultaneous submissions, but please notify us immediately if your work is accepted elsewhere.
 Our response time is about three months.

 Undergraduate Students: Only previously unpublished work of current undergraduate writers will be considered.
 In order to verify your status as an undergraduate, we ask that with your submission you send along the email of a faculty member from your department.
 Until we gain confirmation of undergraduate status from this reference, we will not be able to publish your work.